NeevJewalkar/Memes/README.md

 to the path you want

 OR if you want to change the source of the memes, change dankmemes to your desired subreddit

+lastly, run the script and you should see a roandom meme pop up in the path